a0s21en5/C-Sharp-Bootcamp/C-Sharp.md

 # Implicitly Typed Variable
 var keyword to declare method level variables without specifying a data type explicitly.
+The compiler will infer the type of a variable from the expression on the right side of the = operator.
+Implicitly-typed variables must be initialized at the time of declaration; otherwise C# compiler would give an error: Implicitly-typed variables must be initialized.

 # Data Types
 It is a strongly-typed language.
 It means we must declare the type of a variable that indicates the kind of values it is going to store, such as integer, float, decimal, text, etc.